 Sacramento Medical Malpractice Lawyer

-- Malpractice may involve the physician's failure to gain the informed consent of the patient for an operation or surgical procedure; or
+- The doctor's failure to gain the patient's informed consent for an operation or surgical procedure.

-The attorney must determine as quickly and efficiently as possible whether there is a good, actionable case.
-This is so because medical malpractice cases are, by their very nature, complex, expensive to pursue, have a high risk of no recovery, and often involve a client's "personal" attachment.
+The attorney must determine whether there is a good, actionable case as quickly and efficiently as possible.
+This is because medical malpractice cases are difficult and expensive to pursue, and they have a significant risk of no recovery, but they usually involve a client's personal details.

-During the initial client contact, the attorney will obtain a detailed medical history during which the attorney should get the names of all physicians and hospitals that have rendered medical treatment to the client.
+In the initial client consultation, the attorney will collect a thorough medical history, which involves acquiring the names of all healthcare providers and hospitals who cared for the client.